 Sexuality & relationships

-Sexuality — the way a person feels about their body and attraction to and intimacy with others — is an importance part of human development.
+Sexuality — the way a person feels about their body and attraction to and intimacy with others — is an important part of human development.

-While preteens and teens with ASD develop physically on the same time line as their peers, they often need additional support to manage the challenges that come along with developing sexuality.
+While preteens and teens with autism develop physically on the same timeline as their peers, they often need additional support to manage the challenges that come along with their developing sexuality.

 It’s essential that children and teenagers with autism be provided with developmentally appropriate sex education — covering puberty changes, personal hygiene, social skills, contraception, sexual behaviour, and rights and wrongs — adjusted to suit the cognitive abilities of the child.
 Without it your teen will be exposed to genuine risks, including pregnancy, sexual abuse and accusations of sexual deviancy.

 Before we go ahead to sexuality, let’s consider gender identity in the teenage years.
 It is known that people with autism can be more fluid with their gender identity than their typically developing peers.
 It is not uncommon for teenagers on the spectrum to explore several options: man, woman, transgender, non-binary or gender fluid.